-The strengthening internal dialogue is not just words.
-Positive visualization is like a movie in your head that you can succeed, and similarly convince your brain that it can easily be done.
-Strengthening of the internal dialogue is thus about convincing yourself that you can do it well.
+The strengthening of internal dialogue is not just words.
+Positive visualization is like a movie in your head that you can succeed, and similarly, convince your brain that it can easily be done.
+Strengthening the internal dialogue is thus about convincing yourself that you can do it well.

 If your self-confidence is high, then of course you should just use it as a starting point.
 If your self-confidence is low, you just have to pretend you have it like in ‘fake it until you make it’.